MarcoMengoli/marcomengoli.github.io/_posts/2016-04-20-opencv-mat.md

 #### Reading an image

-To initialize a Mat object filling its values directly from an image saved into the memory, you can use the **imread** function.
+To initialize a Mat object filling its values directly from an image saved into the memory, you can use the **imread** function, whose signature is

-The function **imread(String & filename, int flags = IMREAD_COLOR)** has two parameters:
+**imread(String & filename, int flags = IMREAD_COLOR)**

+which expects two parameters:

 * the name of the image file to load and file
 * the image mode (the default is IMREAD_COLOR), for example: